HTTP-RPC/Kilo/README.md

 <item a="1" b="2" c="3"/>
 ```

-However, nested maps are encoded as sub-elements.
+Nested maps are encoded as sub-elements.
 For example, given this map:

 ```json
 {